g4s8/gdf-am-2025/site/content/_index.md

  * User response streaming
  * It causes high concurrency
  * And cancellation of streams
- * Predictability, stable memory usage and latency
+ * Predictable latency, and stable memory usage
 {{% /note %}}

 ---